ryan-barry-99/DeepSORT-with-OAK-D-for-Collaborative-Robots/README.md

-# Object tracking using DeepSORT
+# DeepSORT with OAK-D for Collaborative Robots

 This project is a real-time cup tracking implementation of DeepSORT with DepthAI library.
 It tracks detected objects in the frames.
 Demo uses [YoloV6n](https://github.com/meituan/YOLOv6) model to detect objects, crops them on the device using Script node, and then sends object frames to [MobileNetV2](https://pytorch.org/hub/pytorch_vision_mobilenet_v2/) feature extraction model which computes the embedding of the object.